shoaibur/Data-Structures-Algorithms/interview-prep/Amazon/README.md

 ### iii.
 Team / decision
 5) An example when you had to push backs to HQ or challenged a decision. ```Are right, a lot```
+* Internship - Natural stasitics vs. product delivery
 * Current role - Fully-automated vs. semi-automated (with involvement of subject level experts)
 6) Tell me about the toughest decision you have had to make in the past six months. ```Are right, a lot; Think big; Deliver results; Innovation and simplify```
-* Traditional training vs. innovative training of DL
+* Full vs. semi-automation; Traditional training vs. innovative training of DL
 * Personal: Family - stop communication with a person
 * Career: Facebook perception research position vs. looking for a software development
 7) Tell me about a decision that you regret. ```Learn and be curious; Dive deep```